State Farm™ Money Market and Bond Funds Can Help Diversify Your Portfolio

 While offering the potential for relatively higher returns, equities typically are also relatively more volatile.
 On their own, money market and bond funds can represent a less aggressive investment option than a stock fund.
 In addition, as part of a portfolio that includes equities, money market and bond funds can broaden your asset class exposure while helping to lessen the relative volatility of stocks.
-State Farm has been managing money market and bond funds for over 30 years, so put out experience to work for you.

 Money market and bond funds are typically considered low-to-moderate risk investments.
 Before you begin investing, you should understand your level of risk tolerance.
 The following investor profiles can help you determine which kind of investor you are, and help you choose between the different types of money market and bond funds.

 - You're willing to accept potentially lower returns on your investments to avoid potential losses.

 - You become uncomfortable when your account balance shifts up and down and feel that slow and steady is more appropriate strategy for you.

 - You like the potential for higher returns but you may not stick with your investments when they start to tumble.

 - You look for a balance between higher potential returns and relatively stable investment alternatives.

 - You're willing to have your account balance shift up and down in exchange for potentially higher returns.

 - You are able to withstand the highs and lows in the market without too much concern and are willing to accept an increased potential for loss.